Drew Waters Preview, Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Drew Waters (.167 batting average in his past 10 games), take on starting pitcher James Paxton and the Boston Red Sox at Kauffman Stadium, Friday at 8:10 PM ET.
+The Kansas City Royals and Drew Waters, who went 1-for-4 last time out, battle Tanner Houck and the Boston Red Sox at Kauffman Stadium, Saturday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-4) against the Red Sox.

 Drew Waters Game Info & Props vs. the Red Sox